kennethlng/next-slack-oauth/README.md

 The `pages/api` directory is mapped to `/api/*`.
 Files in this directory are treated as [API routes](https://nextjs.org/docs/api-routes/introduction) instead of React pages.

+### Install the example Slack app

+Click on the button to initiate the OAuth flow.

 ## Environment variables

 `NEXT_PUBLIC_SLACK_CLIENT_ID` and `SLACK_CLIENT_SECRET`.